 We have developed a range of materials on the simplified KSF for employers:

 - NHS Staff Council guide - the NHS Staff Council has developed Appraisals and KSF made simple - a practical guide, which covers the independent review, the simplified KSF and how it supports appraisals.
-This is also available as a word version that you can download and tailor.

 - Appraisal tools, tips and templates - you can download the tools and templates that are in the practical guide as word documents from our website, so you can adapt them to meet your organisation's needs.